thesoftwarefarm/email/README.md

 If you use this package in cluster mode, make sure the process `php artisan emails:dispatch-jobs` is running on master project.
 This can be kept alive with `supervisor`

 # Upgrade from 3.x to 4.x
-* add a new TEXt "reply_to" nullable column in emails table
+* add a new TEXT "reply_to" nullable column in emails table

 # Upgrade from 2.x to 3.x
 * add a new "uuid" column in emails table